pavitranew/session-8-ang2-recipes/readme.md

 Try `this.name = 34` to see errors.

-Note that additional typings include boolean, any, void, undefined, arrays and objects.
+Additional typings include boolean, any, void, undefined, arrays and objects.

 Add a few methods to our class: